jkorn2324/Advanced1vs1/README.md

 - This is a Pocketmine-MP plugin used to add support for advanced 1vs1 systems.
 - This takes advantage of other, more notable kit plugins, such as AdvancedKits and my KitKB plugin.
-- Contains support for Minecraft Pocket Edition version **0.15.10** so far, but support for versions **1.1** and the **latest** will eventually be added.
+- Contains support for Pocketmine-API **2.0.0** so far (which supports v0.15.10 & v0.16), but support for upcoming PocketMine API versions, including versions that supports **v1.1** and the **latest** will eventually be added.
-- Differentiates itself from the **Practice Core** plugin as this plugin only contains a 1vs1 system, while the other plugin contains an arena system, etc...
+- Differentiates itself from the **Practice Core** plugin as this plugin only contains a 1vs1 system, as the other plugin contains an arena system, etc...

 ## Commands